karlchris/data-engineering/docs/data-modeling/dimensional-modeling/README.md

 In the second variation, we maintain a mini SCD type 2 table for the same attributes and link it to the fact table using customer id.
 All the attributes in the table must be rapidly changing.

+!!! note

-> Either way, the goal is to ensure the query performance by separating slowly changing or static attributes from rapidly changing attributes.
+    Either way, the goal is to ensure the query performance by separating slowly changing or static attributes from rapidly changing attributes.
-> When users retrieve static attributes, the performance won't be impacted by the rapidly changing attributes.
+    When users retrieve static attributes, the performance won't be impacted by the rapidly changing attributes.

+!!! example

-> For further ilustration on how to build dimensional modeling, please go to [Challenge](challenge.md).
+    For further ilustration on how to build dimensional modeling, please go to [Challenge](challenge.md).
-> I will explain clearly step by step.
+    I will explain clearly step by step.